jlesage/docker-jdownloader-2/DOCKERHUB.md

 Where:

-  - `/docker/appdata/jdownloader-2`: This is where the application stores its configuration, states, log and any files needing persistency.
+  - `/docker/appdata/jdownloader-2`: Stores the application's configuration, state, logs, and any files requiring persistency.
   - `/home/user/Downloads`: This is where downloaded files are stored.

-Browse to `http://your-host-ip:5800` to access the JDownloader 2 GUI.
+Access the JDownloader 2 GUI by browsing to `http://your-host-ip:5800`.

 ## Documentation